Need a Creative Fundraising Idea? Try This

 Have you ever been working on something so long that you feel like throwing up your arms and giving up on it?
 Sometimes we need to walk away from our goal so we can return to it with a more objective perspective.

 If you’re feeling stuck on coming up with creative fundraising ideas for your nonprofit, don’t be afraid to take a breather.
 Forget deadlines for a minute.
-Keep your brain active by going for a walk or doing some Soduku, but for a few moments, don’t worry about the immediate task at hand.
-If you’re stuck, you’re most likely at the point in the creative process that requires your subconscious to process all the raw materials you’ve gathered until this point.
+Keep your brain active by going for a walk or doing some Sudoku, but for a few moments, don’t worry about the immediate task at hand.
+If you’re stuck, you’re at the point in the creative process that requires your subconscious to process all the raw materials you’ve gathered until this point.

 Connect the dots